vicsanga/Postre/README.md

 <br><br>

 <h4>Analysing Multiple SVs</h4>
 The Multiple SV Submission box allows the sequential analysis of multiple structural variants (results can be downloaded as txt tables).
-The SVs may come from just one or multiple patients.The SVs information has to be uploaded in a specific format.
+The SVs may come from just one or multiple patients.
+The SVs information has to be uploaded in a specific format.
 The file format consists on 1 line and 7 columns per structural variant.
-Each structural variant must only contain two breakpoints.
+Each structural variant must contain only two breakpoints.
 The information associated with each column is provided below:
       <br><br>
-      <i>Note: For the case of structural variants happening strictly in one chromosome (deletions, inversions, duplication) the breakpoint 1 is the one associated with a smaller genomic coordinate, and the breakpoint 2 the one associated with a larger genomic coordinate.
+      <i>Note: For the case of structural variants happening strictly in one chromosome (deletions, inversions, duplications) the breakpoint 1 is the one associated with a smaller genomic coordinate, and the breakpoint 2 the one associated with a larger genomic coordinate.
 For translocations, it does not matter.</i>
       <br><br>
       <ul>
       <li>Column 1: Chromosome for the breakpoint 1  </li>